 Chapter 13 Bankruptcy

 Filing Chapter 13 bankruptcy allows you to keep many of your assets while stopping creditor harassment at the same time.
 It also allows you to work out a payment plan on your mortgage arrears under certain circumstances.
-Attorney Kimberly Taylor Logan will help determine whether you qualify to file for Chapter 13 reorganization bankruptcy.
+Attorney Kimberly Taylor will help determine whether you qualify to file for Chapter 13 reorganization bankruptcy.

 Once you file Chapter 13 bankruptcy, creditors have to stop calling you.
 We will help you come up with a plan to repay some or all of your debt.
 Depending on your circumstances, you could end up paying cents on the dollar for credit card debt, medical bills and other debt.